twuni/bluebot/README.md

-# Android Remote
+# Bluebot

-Android Remote is a Bluetooth remote control for your Android devices.
+Bluebot is a Bluetooth remote control for your Android devices.

 ## License